 Our research shows that organizations mastering continuous listening and agile action have made far greater strides in employee experience than those who haven't.

-3. Implement a New Way of Working
+3. Design Employee Experience Through New Ways of Working

 Taking your employee experience to the next level requires a shift in mindset.
 HR teams, leaders, and managers need to design experiences through the employees' eyes — not just manage processes.